sage-code82/asteroids/README.md

 Give the player the option to move around.

-A change of weapon - when a certain score is reached weapon changes.
+A change of weapon - when a certain score is reached

+Levels - speed increase of enemies, shapes change.

 Add in sound effects

 Add in music for the game, music alsom speeds up as the game goes on to add to anxiety!

 Leaderboard

+Different shapes and colors act differently